microsoft/superbenchmark/README.md

 ### Contributing principles

-SuperBenchmark is an open benchmarking project.
-Contributions are highly welcome.
-If you want to contribute to the project, follow things should be known.
+SuperBenchmark is an open-source project.
+Your participation and contribution are highly appreciated.
+There are several important things you should know before you contribute to this project:

 #### What's content can be added to SuperBenchmark

 1. Bug fixes of the current features.
-2. New benchmark (micro-benchmark / model-benchmark) module impleamentation.
+2. New features for benchmark module (micro-benchmark, model-benchmark, etc.)

-   If you want to contribute new benchmark, please submit your proposal first.
-In [GitHub Issues](https://github.com/microsoft/superbenchmark/issues) mudule, choose `Enhancement Request` to finish the submission.
+   If you would like to contribute the new feature on SuperBenchmark, please submit your proposal first.
+In [GitHub Issues](https://github.com/microsoft/superbenchmark/issues) module, choose `Enhancement Request` to finish the submission.
 If the proposal is accepted, you can submit pull request of the implemenatation.

 #### Contribution rules

-If you want to contribut to the project, please follow the basic rules of joint development on GitHub.
+If you would like to contribute to the project, please follow the basic rules of joint development on GitHub.

 1. `Fork` the repo first to your personal GitHub account.
-2. Check out to `dev` branch for feature development.
+2. Check out from `dev` branch for feature development.
-3. When you finished the feature, fetch the latest code from origin repo, merge to your branch and resolve conflict.
+3. When you finish the feature, please fetch the latest code from origin repo, merge to your branch and resolve conflict.
 4. Submit pull request to origin `dev` branch.

 ## Trademarks